Cerebrospinal Fluid (CSF) Analysis for Pets in South Florida

 How is the Analysis Done?

-At SEVN, CSF is typically performed immediately after an MRI, while still under anesthesia.
-An MRI is almost always performed first, as an MRI will help determine whether a CSF analysis is necessary.
+At Southeast Veterinary Neurology, a CSF analysis is typically performed immediately after an MRI, while your pet is still under anesthesia.
+An MRI is almost always performed first, as it will help determine whether a CSF analysis is necessary.
 While your pet is still under anesthesia from the MRI, he or she is positioned and the hair over the area where the CSF tap will be performed is clipped and the skin is aseptically prepared.
-Sterile gloves are worn.
-Our skilled, experienced neurologists collect CSF by inserting a needle into the subarachnoid space, allowing the fluid to drip into a sterile collection container.
-Your pet’s condition is monitored closely before, during and after the procedure.
+Our skilled, experienced neurologists collect CSF by inserting a needle into the subarachnoid space and allowing the fluid to drip into a sterile collection container.
+Your pet's condition is monitored closely before, during, and after the procedure.

 Why Does My Pet Need a CSF Analysis?

-CSF analysis is used along with MRI to diagnose many neurological conditions including tumors, inflammation, infections and others.
-These conditions may cause symptoms such as neck or back pain, seizures, walking in circles, lack of coordination, balance problems and paralysis.
-Rest assured, the neurologists at SEVN will only recommend a CSF analysis if it in your pet’s best interest and do not perform it if deemed unnecessary or too risky for your pet’s particular condition.
+CSF analysis is often used to narrow down the list of possible causes.
+Rest assured, the neurologists at Southeast Veterinary Neurology will only recommend a CSF analysis if it's in your pet's best interest; we do not perform it if it's deemed unnecessary or is too risky for their particular condition.

-SEVN’s staff is the most experienced, expertly-trained staff in all of South Florida when it comes to the neurological health of your pet.
-Our sole goal is to make your pet healthy again.
-We have two locations in South Florida and have been helping pets, just like yours, since our founding in 2010.
+We have the most experienced, expertly-trained staff in all of South Florida when it comes to understanding and improving your pet's neurological health.
+Our sole goal is to make your best friend healthy again.
+We have two locations in South Florida and have been helping pets like yours since our founding in 2010.
 If your pet is walking in circles or shows signs of neck pain, don’t let them suffer.
 Contact one of our two locations today, so we can help get your four-legged family member back on the road to good health.